One Cebu: Formation and 2007 elections

-One Cebu also dominates the provincial council with Gov. Garcia and Vice Governor candidate Daphne Salimbangon leading a large majority of Sangguniang Panlalawigan members, plus the presidents of the local Liga ng mga Barangay, Sangguniang Kabataan and the Councilors' League.
-In the local level, the party has the backing of 31 out of 53 city and municipal mayors throughout Cebu.

-Electoral history

 2010 National and Local Elections

-In the 2010 national elections, One Cebu strongly campaigned for the candidacy of Gilbert "Gibo" Teodoro, Jr., the standard bearer of the now-merged Lakas-Kampi-CMD party.
+In the 2010 national elections, One Cebu strongly campaigned for the candidacy of Gilbert "Gibo" Teodoro, Jr., the standard bearer of the now-merged Lakas–Kampi.
 Gov. Garcia promised that Cebu will give 1 million votes to Teodoro, but local election results showed the latter behind then presumptive president-elect Aquino who got more than 400,000 votes.

 Gov. Garcia selected businessman Glenn Anthony Soco to be her running mate in the 2010 elections.
 Gov. Garcia and Soco are said to have a 'romantic relationship,' which created much media hype.

 The vice gubernatorial hopeful, however, still lost to the late former vice governor Gregorio Sanchez, Jr., who is the founding vice president of One Cebu.
 Sanchez later bolted out of Gov. Garcia's group after One Cebu welcomed Tuburan, Cebu mayor Constancio Suezo and his team as party members.
 The former vice governor was against the inclusion of Suezo's group after they allegedly failed to maintain the peace and order situation in the town.
+A year after Benigno Aquino III was elected President of the Philippines in 2010, One Cebu again switched party allegiance— this time, to the newly-founded National Unity Party (NUP), which former Cebu governor Pablo Garcia founded.

 2013 Local Elections

-In 2010, Rep. Pablo John Garcia, the governor's brother, announced that he and Soco will be One Cebu’s candidates for governor and vice governor, respectively, in the 2013 local elections.
+In 2010, Rep. Pablo John "PJ" Garcia, the governor's brother, announced that he and Soco will be One Cebu’s candidates for governor and vice governor, respectively, in the 2013 local elections.
 But in May 2011, Pablo John said he decided not to run for governor because he wants to continue serving his home district.

 2016 National Elections

-The party joint-forces with the United Nationalist Alliance party of Vice President Jejomar Binay to form a local coalition for the 2016 national elections.
+The party joint-forces with the United Nationalist Alliance (UNA) of Vice President Jejomar Binay to form a local coalition for the 2016 national elections.
 The coalition was launched on February 16, 2016 at the Waterfront Cebu City Hotel & Casino.
 One Cebu later withdrew support for Binay and his party UNA on March 21, 2016.
 On April 2, 2016, One Cebu has announced that they will support the presidential candidacy of Davao City Mayor Rodrigo Duterte.
 The party has pledged to deliver more than 1 million votes for the Visayan candidate.
 The alliance between One Cebu and Duterte was launched on April 21, 2016.

-Winston Garcia, a former Provincial Board Member and former chairman of (GSIS) during the Arroyo administration was fielded for the gubernatorial post in the province with Nerissa Corazon Soon-Ruiz, former Sixth District congresswoman, running for the vice gubernatorial post.
+Winston Garcia, a former Provincial Board Member and former chairman of GSIS during the Arroyo administration was fielded for the gubernatorial post in the province with Nerissa Corazon Soon-Ruiz, former Sixth District congresswoman, running for the vice gubernatorial post.
 Garcia and Soon-Ruiz were defeated by incumbent Governor Hilario Davide III and Vice Governor Agnes Magpale.